 Client contact roles are a way for you to assign tasks to different client contacts according to what they do.

 Many clients will have only one contact, which is fine if that contact can deal with everything you give them.
 But some clients might have more than one point of contact... each with specific roles.
 For example, you may find that your clients have a primary contact for most interactions with you, but also have a person who deals just with payroll, say.

 You define a number of roles that the client's contact might have: payroll, management accounts, billing, etc. and then tell Senta which emails or tasks should go to which types of client contact.

 Once you've done that, it's just a question of making sure that your contacts have the correct roles ticked.
 Senta will take of everything else: sending emails and assigning tasks to the right people at the right time.

 Setting up roles

-The are two steps to setting up roles on your Senta site.
+The are two steps to setting up roles on your Senta workspace.
 The first is to add roles to your Contact details form.
 This will give you the actual roles to tick for your contacts.

 Then, you'll edit Jobs to make use of the roles.
 Once you've added the roles, you can now send emails to contacts with a particular role.